entigolabs/entigo-infralib-agent/README.md

     * insecure - allow insecure connection, default **false**
 * callback - optionally send updates about the status of modules
   * url - url for the callback
-  * uuid - unique identifier for the callback
+  * key - unique identifier for the callback
 * agent_version - image version of Entigo Infralib Agent to use
 * base_image_source - source of Entigo Infralib Base Image to use
 * base_image_version - image version of Entigo Infralib Base Image to use, default uses the version from step